TAKE 3: BELIEF BLUEPRINT

 One conviction – “This is my Mama.
 I’m hers” – and she leapt.

-When I think of Liesl I think of Someone else, whose body was also broken, who staggered and fell, and, because of His conviction, got back up.
+I think of Someone, body broken, who staggered and fell,-yet because of His conviction, got back up.

 The One, with face like flint, who came, that I might become.